-The Industry Regulator approves:
+The decision of the Industry Regulator is that:

-The bank bill swap rate for a one (1) year period plus 1% (as reported in the Australian Financial Review Money and Bond Market Section on the first Friday in December 2000), as the amount of annual interest on late payments of electricity accounts, to apply from 1 January 2001.
+- the bank bill swap rate for a one (1) year period plus 1% (as reported in the Australian Financial Review Money and Bond Market Section on the first Friday in December 2000\), will be the approved amount of annual interest on late payments of electricity accounts, to apply from 1 January 2001. - no additional amount of penalty interest is approved.

-The Retail Code does not provide for the Industry Regulator to set terms and conditions relating to the application of late payment interest.
+The Retail Code does not presently provide for the Industry Regulator to set terms and conditions relating to the application of late payment interest.
+This matter will be considered when the Retail Code is reviewed.
 However, it is noted that AGL has indicated it will:

-- apply the charge only for business customers consuming more than 30MWh per annum; - apply the charge from due date if payment is not received by the pay by date in the reminder notice; and - not apply the charge to payments where there are mutually agreed extensions of time to pay.
+- apply the charge only for business customers consuming more than 30MWh per annum; - apply the charge from due date if payment is not received by the pay by date in the reminder notice; and - not apply the charge to payments where there are mutually agreed extensions of time to pay. - \ The bank bill swap rate listed in the Money and Bond Market Section of the Australian Financial Review on Friday 1 December 2000 was 6.12%

-6. PRE-OCTOBER 11 LICENSED RETAILERS
+5. PRE-OCTOBER 11 LICENSED RETAILERS

-6.1.
+5.1.
 Licences issued prior to 11 October 1999